abigail-ds/lakeside/content/online-training/2020-04-02-online-training.md

 ## Online Driver's Education for Teens and Adults

 We have partnered with [National Driver Training](https://www.nationaldrivertraining.com/).
 This partnership will allow our students to meet the classroom portion of Driver's Education.
+This applies to both Teens and Adults.

-**Location:** Visit [Lakeside Driving School's Page](https://nationaldrivertraining.com/aff-landing.php?age=Teen&state=VA&affid=1138&pid=23) for a discounted price of **$100**
+**Location:** Visit [Lakeside Driving School's Page](https://nationaldrivertraining.com/aff-landing.php?age=Teen&state=VA&affid=1138&pid=91) for a discounted price of **$100**

 **Fee:** $100